lxmfy/LXMFy/SECURITY.md

 # Security Policy

-This project uses [Socket](https://socket.dev/) and [DeepSource](https://deepsource.com/) for dependency analysis and security scanning.
+This project uses [Socket](https://socket.dev/) and [DeepSource](https://deepsource.com/) for dependency analysis and security scanning on the repository and pull requests.

+On Developer side, [Ruff](https://docs.astral.sh/ruff/) and [Bandit](https://pypi.org/project/bandit/) can be used for linting, formatting and scanning.

 ## Reporting a Vulnerability